frovedis/frovedis/doc/manual/manual_python.md

 __Purpose__
 It performs reverse exponential power operation between two operands.
 It is equivalent to **'other ** dataframe'**.

-**Currently, it does not perform reverse exponential power operation of scalar using operator version.
-Only method version is supported.**

 **Creating frovedis DataFrame from pandas DataFrame:**

 For example,